How Often Do You Need Wrinkle-Relaxing Injections?

 Why Does the Effect Wear Off?

 Wrinkle-relaxing injections temporarily reduce communication between nerves and muscles.
+If you would like to understand how the treatment works, see our guide to how wrinkle-relaxing injections work.

 Over time: